Here, we take an in-depth look at the latest monitoring information for Spain.

 - There is no specific legislation on cyberbullying in Spain, but there are laws that address these behaviours through various legal provisions, and those responsible may be held accountable both criminally and under civil law.

-Article 173 of the Penal Code deals with the "offense against moral integrity."
+Article 173 of the Penal Code deals with the ‘offense against moral integrity.’
 This article can be applied in cases of cyberbullying, often in conjunction with other criminal offenses such as assault, threats, coercion, defamation, or slander.
 Additionally, when cyberbullying occurs through electronic means, it may also involve computer crimes.

-Age verification and digital identity systems
+Age verification

 - The AEPD has issued guidelines on age verification, setting out principles to balance age-gating with data protection and user privacy.
-However, there are no specific national technical standards.
-The AEPD encourages the responsible development and implementation of age verification methods, taking into account factors such as effectiveness, privacy, and transparency.

-In place | In development | Not in place | Other | |
+In place | In development | Other activity | Not in place | |

 ---|---|---|---|---|

-Codes of practice of digital services | X | |||
+Codes of practice | X | |||

-Consumer code of practice | X | |||
+DSC implemented | X | |||

 Definition of harmful content | X | |||